 - Jean Kutner, MD, MSPH, Professor of Medicine and Associate Dean for Clinical Affairs, University of Colorado School of Medicine, Chief Medical Officer, University of Colorado Hospital

-- Applicants must be available to attend a one hour in-person interview in Portland, Oregon that will be scheduled on May 26 or 27, 2016.
+- Applicant must be available to attend a one hour in-person interview in Portland, Oregon that will be scheduled on April 27 or 28, 2017.
 Please consider travel to and from Portland when holding these dates on your calendar.
 Travel costs will be paid by Cambia Health Foundation.

-- All Sojourns Scholars must be available for the Sojourns Scholar Leadership Conference from November 2-4, 2016 in Portland, Oregon.
-Costs associated with the meeting will be paid by Cambia Health Foundation.
+- All Sojourns Scholars must be available for the Sojourns Scholar Leadership Conference from October 10-12, 2017 in Portland, Oregon.
+Travel costs for the Scholar will be paid by Cambia Health Foundation.

-The external Advisory Committee will make recommendations to the Cambia Health Foundation board of directors for final selection.
-Factors for consideration in the evaluation process will include:
+The Advisory Committee will make recommendations to the Cambia Health Foundation board of directors for final selection.
+Factors for consideration in the evaluation process include all of the following:

-- Demonstrated commitment to improving and expanding palliative care policy, clinical care leadership, education and system change.
+- Demonstrated commitment to improving and expanding palliative care policy, clinical care leadership, education, research and systems change.

-- Leadership potential, demonstrated leadership capacity, commitment to both self-directed and peer learning and a strong track record reflecting positions of increasing leadership responsibility.
+- Leadership potential, commitment to both self-directed and peer learning and a strong track record reflecting positions of increasing leadership responsibility.

-- A two year plan focused on leadership development.
+- A two year plan focused on personal leadership development.

 - Potential for future accomplishments and ability to influence the field.

-- Project’s goals and objectives and the project’s potential to advance palliative care (including impact, sustainability, evaluation and dissemination).
+- Project’s goals and objectives and the project’s potential to impact palliative care (including impact, sustainability, evaluation and dissemination).

-- Potential impact of project on the applicant’s career trajectory including advancement of the individual in the palliative care field nationally.
+- Potential impact of project on the applicant’s trajectory including advancement of the individual in the palliative care field nationally.